nats-io/nats-architecture-and-design/adr/ADR-61.md

 $JS.API.META.RESCUE
 ```

-The subscription for this subject lives only on the system account.
-This is a broadcast
+The subscription for this subject lives only on the system account, and only
+JetStream-enabled, clustered servers subscribe to it.
+This is a broadcast subject: every
-subject where every server subscribes to this same subject and each online server that
+such server subscribes to the same subject and each one that receives the request
-receives the request evaluates and applies it locally.
-This lets an operator drive the
+evaluates and applies it locally.
+This lets an operator drive the rescue with a single
-rescue with a single publish rather than a coordinated per-server sequence, which is
+publish rather than a coordinated per-server sequence, which is important in the disaster
-important in the disaster recovery scenario where the full set of surviving server ids may
+recovery scenario where the full set of surviving server ids may not be known up-front and
-not be known up-front and the meta layer cannot be queried through its normal APIs.
+the meta layer cannot be queried through its normal APIs.

+A request received on any account other than the system account is silently ignored, with
+no response at all, unlike the rejections described under Response below, which always get
+a reply.
+An operator should therefore read a missing response from a given server as "not
+JetStream-enabled, not on the system account, or offline," not as a rejection.

 ### Request